alire-project/ada_spark_workflow/README.md

 To see the code coverage reports in GitHub pull-requests and have a dedicated page for coverage status, you have to setup the repository in codecovio.

-- First create and account and log-in: https://about.codecov.io/
+- First create an account and log-in: https://about.codecov.io/
 - Click on "Not Yet Setup" (#1 below) to show the list of repositories available.
 - Click on "setup repo" (#2 below) to enable codecovio on the new repository
 - If the GitHub repository is public, you don't have to do anything more